 Live template variables

-Each variable is defined by an expression, and can accept some default value for cases when the expression fails to evaluate.
+Define each variable using an expression and provide a default value for cases when the expression fails to evaluate.

-The name of another variable defined in a live template.
+Names of other variables defined in a live template

 Select a template where you want to configure variables.